akhilreddy2524/Face_Mask_Detection/README.md

 ### B. Training of Model
 * Building the model using CNN architecture: Utilizing Sequential CNN architecture, comprising convolution layers followed by Rectified Linear Unit (ReLU) and MaxPooling layers.
 Dropout layers are added to reduce overfitting.
 The final layer with two outputs for 'with mask' and 'without mask' categories employs the Softmax activation function.
 * Splitting the data and training the CNN model: Training the model using a specific dataset and testing it against another dataset.
 A proper train-test split and ModelCheckpoint for validation loss monitoring are employed.
 The model is trained for 20 epochs, balancing accuracy and the risk of overfitting.
-The system efficiently detects partially obstructed faces, considering obstruction levels at four regions - nose, mouth, chin, and eyes, to differentiate between masked and uncovered faces.
+<br>The system efficiently detects partially obstructed faces, considering obstruction levels at four regions - nose, mouth, chin, and eyes, to differentiate between masked and uncovered faces.
 However, challenges such as varying angles and lack of clarity in video streams are encountered.
 Following instructions from several frames of the video aids in making better decisions regarding the 'with mask' or 'without mask' classification.
 <br><img src="images/Trained_Model.png" width="300"><br>
 ## Result and Conclusion
 <br><img src="images/Result.png" width="800"><br>